ojcchar/ojcchar.github.io/_pages/about.md

 * Code Refactoring
 * Code Quality

-My disseration research aims at supporting users and developers during bug reporting and resolution to improve the quality of bug reports and facilitate bug triaging and fixing.
+My dissertation research aims at supporting users and developers during bug reporting and resolution to improve the quality of bug reports and facilitate bug triaging and fixing.
 Take a look at my [publications](publications/) to know more about my research.

 My advisor is Dr. [Andrian Marcus](http://www.utdallas.edu/~amarcus/){:target="_blank"}, and I am member of the [SEERS](https://seers.utdallas.edu){:target="_blank"} (SoftwarE Evolution ReSearch) Group, IEEE, IEEE Computer Society, ACM and SIGSOFT.